AndrewShmorhunGit/node.js-task-2/README.md

 Crate all classes and getSession function

 2. Handle an errors..

-3. Let init command line:
+3. Let init command line
+   All methods are done:

+- init
+- start new line
+- exit

+4. Let run an App, mather fuckers)